 Student's Name Student's Signature

 Parent's Name Parent's Signature

 Date of Acknowledge:

 PLEASE READ CAREFULLY AND MARK ACCORDINGLY:

-I DO authorize Pocosin Innovative Charter to post and/or and/or picture via social media, school website, and/or local -
+I DO authorize Pocosin Innovative Charter to post and/or publish my child's accomplishments, activities, and/or picture via social media, school website, and/or local newspapers.

-I DO NOT authorize Pocosin Innovative Charter to post an activities, and/or picture via social media, school website, an , ,
+I DO NOT authorize Pocosin Innovative Charter to post and/or publish my child's accomplishments, activities, and/or picture via social media, school website, and/or local newspapers.

+Exhibit A Title IX Policy and Procedure